Risks for transmission

 Between 100% safety and 100% risk

-Whether HIV transmission takes place is related to many different things.
+Whether HIV transmission occurs depends on many things.
 The most important ones are listed below (see Figure 1).

-This is not just you and your partners’ HIV status or what you do with or without a condom.
+This is not just about you and your partners’ HIV status.
+Or what you do with or without a condom.
 It includes viral load, type of sex, genetics, circumcision etc.

-Very few activities have a 100% risk or 100% safety.
-The risk for any single exposure is usually somewhere inbetween these extremes.
+Very few activities have a 100% risk or are 100% safe.
+The risk for any single exposure is between these extremes.

 The next pages discuss each of these risks in more detail.